hun7erCybersecurity/Install-WSL2/README.md

-## Install WSL2 with Powershell:
+## Install WSL2 with Powershell step by step:
 * Enable Windows features for WSL
 * Check requirements for running WSL 2
-* Placeholder
+* Download and Install the Linux kernel update package
 * Placeholder

 ## Enable Windows features for WSL:

 1. Start your Powershell as Administrator.

 <br />

-2. Copy and Execute these commands line by line
+2. Copy and Execute these commands line by line:

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux, VirtualMachinePlatform -All -NoRestart